This post originally appeared on Amino.

 If you’re concerned about your baby having health problems, you can have prenatal and genetic testing done.
 The cost depends on what your insurance covers and what you are comfortable paying out of pocket.

 Questions to ask, ways to reduce your hospital bill, and managing your budget

 As you plan your finances for having a baby, you’ll want to be clear on what is and isn’t covered by your insurance.
 It’s also a good idea to do enough research to ensure you’re getting the most (and best) care possible.

 Check with insurance.
 Ask your insurance company about your costs like co-insurance, copays, and how much of your deductible you have left.
 Get specific information about which costs are covered and which are not.

 Look for hospital bill errors.
-After you give birth, check your hospital bill for errors by using a service like Remedy or Copatient.
+After you give birth, check your hospital bill for errors by using a service like Copatient.
 [Note: Copatient has seince rebranded as Mebex.]
 These services can help you reverse errors and get reimbursed.